monacoinproject/monacoin/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Litecoin Core release.
+The project leader is the release manager for each Monacoin Core release.

 Copyright
 ---------
-Copyright 2018 The Litecoin Core Developers
+Copyright 2018 The Monacoin Core Developers

 - bitcoin: Copyright (c) 2009-2018 Bitcoin Core Developers (MIT License)